 "...a place called Karner, where in some pine barrens, on lupines, a little blue butterfly I have described and named ought to be out."

-So wrote Vladimir Nabokov, the founder of the Karner blue, to his friend before setting out to look for his beloved butterflies in the wild.
+So wrote Vladimir Nabokov, who "discovered" the Karner blue, to his friend before setting out to look for his beloved butterflies in the wild.
 When first discovered - in 1862 - the Karner blue once covered its habitats in a sea of blue.
 Today people would find the butterfly too elusive with good reason.
 Since January 1992, the Karner blue has been listed as an endangered species due to dramatic declines in population.

 According to the U. S. Fish and Wildlife Service, over the past 100 years the Karner blue has declined by 99% with 90% having occurred in the past 15 years.
 The decrease in numbers is widely due to habitat loss from land development, fragmentation and fire suppression.
 Populations can still be found in Illinois, Indiana, Michigan, Minnesota, New Hampshire, New York, Ohio and Wisconsin; however, viable populations have yet been met in any of these states.

 Karner blues prefer pine barren and black oak savanna habitats.
 In Indiana, populations have been found near dunes and swales near the lakeshore as well.
 Most importantly, their habitat must offer wild blue lupine.